DÉCOUVREZ LES 14 MUSÉES DE LA VILLE DE PARIS

 The 900-plus male items represent more than half the department's holdings, with such rare and elaborate pieces as a 1670s jerkin and court clothes of silver brocade or velvet embroidered with gilded silver thread – not to mention 350 waistcoats, whose quantity reflects an Ancien Régime fashion craze.
 The women's collection includes a host of dresses à la française and à l’anglaise, as well as caracos and bodices.
 There are reminders of France's royal past, too: two suits and a chemise worn by the Dauphin, the future Louis XVII, together with a bodice said to have belonged to Marie Antoinette.
 They are shown here both for their historical interest and as indicators of the fashions of the period.

 Fashion in 18th-century Paris saw many radical changes.
-The varied range was illustrated in published periodicals that conveyed the message with eye-catching engravings, while new materials and textiles – printed cottons, white cotton muslin, silk or silk/wool jersey – reflected technical advances and guaranteed the wearer unheard-of comfort and an aura of modernity.
+The varied range of clothing was illustrated by the fashion press, which had begun to publish periodically; new, alluring engravings – printed cottons, white cotton muslin, silk or silk/wool jersey – reflected technical advances and guaranteed the wearer unheard-of comfort and an aura of modernity.
 One iconic figure stands out in this century when modern fashion was born: the marchande de mode, or dressmaker/milliner, whose most famous representative was Rose Bertin, Marie-Antoinette's 'minister of fashion'.
 Bertin captured royal and princely clienteles not only at Versailles, but in other European courts as well.
 With her arrival, the marchande de mode no longer settled merely for decorating dresses and selling lace, feathers, gauze, hats and fans; she imposed on her customers the need for a knowledgeable guide in the supreme realm of fashion.